Rome's birthday, on 21 April, is known as Natale di Roma. This year the city will celebrate its 2,776th birthday.

-Traditionally the Eternal City marks its birthday with historical re-enactments of ancient Roman rituals, costumed parades and gladiator fights, however this year, due to Italy's covid-19 restrictions, the festivities move online.
+Traditionally the Eternal City marks its birthday with historical re-enactments of ancient Roman rituals, costumed parades and gladiator fights in the Circus Maximus.

 What is Natale di Roma?

 The annual Natale di Roma celebration - known in ancient times as Dies Romana or Romaia - is based on the legendary founding of Rome by Romulus in 753 BC.

 Why does Rome celebrate its birthday on 21 April?

 While there has always been some uncertainty over the year, the ancient Romans were certain of the date Rome was founded: 21 April.

 This was the day that Romans dedicated a festival to Pales, goddess of flocks and herds, who was celebrated with the traditional the Parilia (or Palilia).